silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.5.1.md

 ## New features

-The release announcement will include the note worthy features, but be sure to review the change log for full detail.
+The [release announcement](https://www.cwp.govt.nz/updates/news/the-latest-updates-to-cwp/) includes the note worthy features, but be sure to review the change log for full detail.

 ## Known issues